shashankvm99/nodejs-app/README.md

 This is a AWS Cloudformation script for spinning up a EC2 Instance with a sample node js hello world app.

+This creates a EC2 Instance and during the startup it sets up the nodejs environment required for the application and also clone our application from the github and start the application.

 ## Usage